cecileledizes/Internal-Tides/README.md

 # 3D Simulation of Internal Tides using Oceananigans

 ## Technical details
 Tested with Julia v1.10.4, Oceananigans v0.91.2, JLD2 v0.4.48, CUDA v5.3.5, and CairoMakie v0.12.2.
-This code uses GPU, but can be adapted to CPU by changing `GPU()` to `CPU()` in the grid of the simulation, in which case the jobscripts are not necessary.
+This code is for GPU, but can be adapted to CPU by changing `GPU()` to `CPU()` in the grid of the simulation, in which case the jobscripts are not necessary.

 ```
  # Grid